abourget/governance/eosio.system/eosio.system-regproducer-rc.md

 I agree to process transactions on a FIFO best-effort basis and to honestly bill transactions for measured execution time.

-I {{producer}} agree not to manipulate the contents of blocks in order to derive profit from: the order in which transactions are included the hash of the block that is produced
+I {{producer}} agree not to manipulate the contents of blocks in order to derive profit from:
+a) the order in which transactions are included,
+b) the hash of the block that is produced.

 I, {{producer}}, hereby agree to disclose and attest under penalty of perjury all ultimate beneficial owners of my company who own more than 10% and all direct shareholders.

 I, {{producer}}, hereby agree to cooperate with other block producers to carry out our respective and mutual obligations under this agreement, including but not limited to maintaining network stability and a valid blockchain.

 I, {{producer}}, agree to maintain a website hosted at {{url}} which contains up-to-date information on all disclosures required by this contract.

-I, {{producer}}, agree to set {{location}} such that {{producer}} is scheduled with minimal latency between my previous and next peer.

 I, {{producer}}, agree to maintain time synchronization within 10 ms of global atomic clock time, using a method agreed to among producers.